HEROMORA/La-Restaurante/README.md

 which allowed them to handle the changes in a professional way and allowed them to handle and overcome the conflicts and challenges that resulted from a problems from dealing with the version control system

+### LucidChart

+We used LucidChart application to collaborate and have a live communication to create the UML Class Diagram for the project which allowed us to represent the relationship between the classes and packages in the project.

 ### Labor Division

 We would create a list of tasks and divide the tasks by each other and brief each other when completing a task about the